CVEProject/automation-working-group/cve_json_schema/v4.0-experimental/DRAFT-JSON-file-format-v4.md

-# DRAFT - CVE ID JSON File Format 4.0
+# DRAFT - CVE ID JSON File Format 4.0 EXPERIMENTAL

-This describes the CVE ID JSON format version 4.0, and this file format primarily covers CVE ID but also CVE Mentors and CNAs.
+This describes the CVE ID JSON format version 4.0 EXPERIMENTAL, and this file format primarily covers CVE ID but also CVE Mentors and CNAs.

 CVE_* is a reserved keyword.
 Essentially every CVE ID file is a JSON Object that contains more top level objects which in turn contain objects/arrays/booleans/etc. We have some required top level objects: CVE_data_type (what is this file?), CVE_data_format (who’s format is it in?) and CVE_data_version (what version of the data format is this?) for all types.